-Special School District of St. Louis County is fortunate to partner with regional organizations that provide scholarship opportunities for our students.
+Special School District of St. Louis County is fortunate to partner with regional organizations and individuals who provide scholarship opportunities for our students.
 Over the years, many thousands of dollars have been donated to help SSD students take the next step in their education journey.

 Graduating seniors should consider applying for these scholarships that are exclusively available to students who receive SSD services and/or attend one of the District’s technical high schools.
-Each scholarship has specific requirements and applications must be completed online via the links below.
+Each scholarship has specific requirements, and applications must be completed online.
+Scholarship applications are typically posted in mid-October.

 The SSD Board of Education and other donors provide funds for scholarships each year to SSD students who plan to attend a college, university, or post-secondary program.
 These scholarships are named in memory of James E. Westbury, who served on the SSD Board for many years and dedicated his life to the education of students throughout the St. Louis region.